 To identify any additional possibly relevant primary studies, we conducted a snowballing search.
 Snowballing refers to using the reference list of a paper or the citations to the paper to identify additional papers.
-Snowballing could benefit from not only looking at the reference lists and citations but also complementing them with a systematic way of looking at where papers are actually referenced and where papers are cited.
+Snowballing can benefit us by not only looking at the reference lists and citations ,but also looking at where papers are actually referenced and where papers are cited.
 Using the references and the citations respectively is referred to as backward and forward snowballing.